nsnyder1992/OrderProcessingSystem/README.md

 In this section each model needed for this system will be described.
 These Models will be stored in a database and then accessed and manipulate via a controller.

 ### Ingredients
-These will be the lowest level of the classes that make up the Recipes and will be mainly used to keep inventory of all the
+These will be the lowest level of the classes that make up the Recipes
 Attributes:
 - id::Integer
 - name::String